cmput402/cmput402.github.io/content/group/basics-updated.md

 ### MS Word & Google Doc Guidelines

 - Submit your PDF.
     - Include your MS Word .docx in your repository OR your Google Doc URL.
     - Include all the figures in your repository.

 ### LaTeX Usage Guidelines

 - If you are using [Overleaf](https://www.overleaf.com/) (an online collaborative LaTeX editor):
     - Submit your PDF report along with the Overleaf project URL.
     - Include your LaTeX source files (e.g., `.tex`, figures, `.bib`) in your GitHub repository.

 - If you are using LaTeX locally (instructions for local setup can be found at [MiKTeX](https://miktex.org/)):
     - Submit your PDF report to Canvas.
     - Include your LaTeX source files (e.g., `.tex`, figures, `.bib`) in your GitHub repository.

 📌 To ensure your LaTeX source file is easy to locate, place it in a logical location within the repository (e.g., a clearly named folder), and create or update the README.md to document the structure and contents.

 ## Submission Requirements

 - Submit a short (max.
-3 pages) informal PDF version of your report via Canvas.
+3 pages) PDF version of your report via Canvas.
 - Please name your file using the following format:
     - `<LabCode>_<GroupName>_G1_Report.pdf`
     - Example: `D01_m01_G1_Report.pdf`